 The Code applies to any and all behavior occurring on any University property, at any University sponsored event, both on and off campus and at off-campus events hosted by individual students, student groups or organizations.
-It also applies to several other situations occurring off-campus including, but not limited to, incidents that involve students and occur at institutions that are part of the Washington Metropolitan Area Consortium of Universities and incidents that occur within the neighboring communities.
+It also applies to a number of other situations occurring off-campus including, but not limited to, incidents that involve students and occur at institutions that are part of the Washington Metropolitan Area Consortium of Universities and incidents that occur within the neighboring communities.

-The actual daily administration, enforcement and operation of the University's judicial program are delegated to the Dean of Student Services.
+The actual daily administration, enforcement and operation of the University's judicial program are delegated to the Associate Vice President and Dean of Students (AVP & DOS).
 This Code does not address academic offenses.
 Academic offenses will be addressed by the Dean of the appropriate school or college and/or the Provost and Chief Academic Officer.
 However, academic offenses may also be violations of the Code.
 In these instances, the Dean of the appropriate school or college and/or the Provost may recommend that the student also be adjudicated under the procedures set forth in the Code.

 Any student who has committed a violation of the Code while off-campus will be subject to the judicial process upon receipt of either the filing of a complaint through submission of an Allegation of an Off-Campus Violation of the Howard University Student Code of Conduct form or referral of a student by a member of the University administration.
-The Allegation of an Off-Campus Violation of the Howard University Student Code of Conduct form may be obtained from the Director of Off-Campus Housing and Community Engagement or the Director of Judicial Affairs in the Office of Student Services (OSS).
-After review of the form or receipt of the student referral, the Director of Judicial Affairs will determine its appropriateness for University disciplinary action.
+The Allegation of an Off-Campus Violation of the Howard University Student Code of Conduct form may be obtained from the Director of Off-Campus Housing and Community Engagement or Director of Student Conduct & Community Standards in the OSC.
+After review of the form or receipt of the student referral, the Director of Student Conduct & Community Standards.
+After review of the form or receipt of the student referral, the Director of Student Conduct & Community Standards will determine its appropriateness for University disciplinary action.
 Examples of off-campus matters that would typically be excluded from resolution under the Code are landlord/tenant disputes, certain personal business matters with off-campus entities, and non-violent domestic issues.